-The backwardness of Europe is particularly evident in the high technology sector.
-The graph in the figure 2 shows clearly how over the years, the EU has seen a progressive decline in the productive capacity in this sector compared to the new competitors that have appeared on the scene of globalised economy, such as China (Hong Kong included) and Asia (that includes countries that have seen greater development in recent decades -India, Indonesia, Malaysia, Philippines, Singapore, South Korea, Taiwan and Thailand.).
+The backwardness of Europe is particularly evident in the high technology sector (see NSB 2008, fig. 0-10): the EU has seen a progressive decline in the productive capacity in this sector compared to the new competitors that have appeared on the scene of globalised economy, such as China (Hong Kong included) and Asia (that includes countries that have seen greater development in recent decades - India, Indonesia, Malaysia, Philippines, Singapore, South Korea, Taiwan and Thailand.).
 Only in Japan have things been worse than in Europe.

-This framework becomes more critical if we turn our attention (figure 3) to the amount of exports in this field (see NSB 2008, fig. 0-12), where the European decline (like in America and Japan) is more evident in relation to the progress of Asia and China, where the latter has grown exceptionally from 7% to 28%, while the USA has declined from 23% to 12% and Japan from 21% to 9%.
+This framework becomes more critical if we turn our attention to the amount of exports in this field (see NSB 2008, fig. 0-12), where the European decline (like in America and Japan) is more evident in relation to the progress of Asia and China, where the latter has grown exceptionally from 7% to 28%, while the USA has declined from 23% to 12% and Japan from 21% to 9%.
 In 2006 (the last data we have) China became the leader in the amount of exports in the framework of an annual growth of 5%, from 2001 to 2006, in the global amount of the exportation value in high-tech.
 In particular, in the field of telecommunications, sound and video equipment (especially mobile telephones) the imports of EU27 increased by 61% over 2000-2008, recording trade deficits for these products every year.
 China was the major world trader in these products in 2008, followed by the United States.
 So, "although in 2005 the EU was the leader in high-tech exports, China took over the lead in 2006 followed by the USA, the EU-27 and Japan" (Eurostat 2009).
 Regarding the internal situation in the EU, Germany reached first place, followed by the United Kingdom, France and the Netherlands.

-In a more disaggregated vision, the situation in 2006 is illustrated in figure 4, that shows how 97% of world exports are provided by 15 exporters.
-If we group the Asian countries together (except

-Hong Kong, that we can consider as belonging to the Chinese economic system, and of Japan too) we can see that their share is 26.9%, much higher than the USA and EU-27 share.
+In a more disaggregated vision (see Eurostat 2009, fig. 4) the situation in 2006 shows how 97% of world exports are provided by 15 exporters.
+If we group the Asian countries together (except Hong Kong, that we can consider as belonging to the Chinese economic system, and of Japan too) we can see that their share is 26.9%, much higher than the USA and EU-27 share.
 The combined share of China and Hong Kong is 23.7%.
-So, the total scenario of 2006 is well represented in figure 5.

-However, what is most worrying is the growth rate in exports of the period 2001-2006, shown in figure 6, where it is clear how EU-27 is progressively losing ground compared to the main new competitors, where China stands out.
+However, what is most worrying is the growth rate in exports of the period 2001-2006 (see Eurostat 2009, tab.
+5), where it is clear how EU-27 is progressively losing ground compared to the main new competitors, where China stands out.
 If we check out the separate data within EU-27 in order to evaluate the individual performances of the EU Member states, we can see that Ireland (-7,8%), France (-5,2%), Italy (-2,1%), Estonia (-0,5%), and Malta (-0,4%) reported a decrease in their exports of high-tech products between 2001 and 2006.
 Instead, many new Member States experienced rapid growth in high-tech exports, most notably Cyprus (+63%), followed by Bulgaria, Latvia, Lithuania and Slovakia (all over 30%).
 In the world scene, four nations of the EU have a larger amount of exports in this sector: Germany (7.68%), the United Kingdom (5,86%), France (4,73%) and the Netherlands (4,18%); the others follow at a certain distance (Italy is in 7th place with 1.31%).